Toricane/skytrain-tracker/README.md

 ## Features

 -   **Live Transit Tracking:** Displays the real-time location of every SkyTrain, RapidBus, 99 B-Line, and SeaBus, with markers moving from station to station based on the official schedule.
+-   **Modern Responsive Design:** Beautiful, mobile-optimized interface with dark mode support and professional styling.
--   **Interactive Map:** A fully interactive map built with Leaflet.js, allowing users to zoom and pan.
+-   **Interactive Map:** A fully interactive map built with Leaflet.js, allowing users to zoom and pan with touch-friendly controls.
 -   **Line-Specific Coloring:** Stations and highlights are color-coded to match their respective lines for easy identification.
 -   **Dynamic Marker Placement:** Station platform markers are placed at their precise GPS coordinates when zoomed in, and elegantly spread out to avoid overlap when zoomed out.
 -   **Real-Time Arrival Info:** Clicking on a station opens a popup with live, second-by-second countdowns for the next three arriving vehicles, including their destinations.